lovac42/SpellingPolice/README.md

 Requires at least Anki 2.1.10+
 Requires at least Anki 2.1.10+

+## Alternate Versions of Anki:
+Alternate versions of Anki uses qt5.9 that requires a special folder called `qtwebengine_dictionaries` to be created in the anki.exe folder.
+This addon will try to create it, but you will need Read-Write permissions to this folder in order for spell checking to work.
+The same applies to mac and linux, but the folder location may differ depending on distros.

 ## Dictionaries:
 It uses .bdic files which is used by chrome.